Pectus carinatum: Surgical

 For patients with severe pectus carinatum, surgery may be necessary.
-However bracing could and may still be the first line of treatment.
-Some severe cases treated with bracing may result in just enough improvement that patient is happy with the outcome and may not want surgery afterwards.

-If bracing should fail for whatever reason then surgery would be the next step.
+However, bracing could and may still be the first line of treatment.
+Some severe cases treated with bracing may result in enough improvement that the patient is happy with the outcome and may not want surgery afterward.
+Surgery would be the next step if bracing should fail for whatever reason.
 The two most common procedures are the Ravitch technique and the Reverse Nuss procedure.

 A modified Ravitch technique uses bioabsorbable material and postoperative bracing, and in some cases a diced rib cartilage graft technique.

 The Nuss was developed by Donald Nuss at the Children's Hospital of the King's Daughters in Norfolk, Va.
-The Nuss is primarily used for Pectus Excavatum, but has recently been revised for use in some cases of PC, primarily when the malformation is symmetrical.
+The Nuss is primarily used for Pectus Excavatum but has recently been revised in some PC cases, mainly when the malformation is symmetrical.

-Other options

-After adolescence, some men and women use bodybuilding as a means to hide their malformation.
-Some women find that their breasts, if large enough, serve the same purpose.
-Some plastic surgeons perform breast augmentation to disguise mild to moderate cases in women.
-Bodybuilding is suggested for people with symmetrical pectus carinatum.

 Prognosis

-Pectus malformations usually become more severe during adolescent growth years and may worsen throughout adult life.
+Pectus malformations usually become more severe during adolescent growth and may worsen throughout adulthood.
 The secondary effects, such as scoliosis and cardiovascular and pulmonary conditions, may worsen with advancing age.

-Body building exercises (often attempted to cover the defect with pectoral muscles) will not alter the ribs and cartilage of the chest wall, and are generally considered not harmful.

 Most insurance companies no longer consider chest wall malformations like pectus carinatum to be purely cosmetic conditions.
-While the psychologic impact of any malformation is real and must be addressed, the physiological concerns must take precedence.
+While the psychological impact of any malformation is real and must be addressed, the physiological concerns must take precedence.
 The possibility of lifelong cardiopulmonary difficulties is serious enough to warrant a visit to a thoracic surgeon.